-Action 16)Foster Youth Education Rights Mailer: This action has not been completed due to changes in education code, mid-year, regarding the definition of foster youth status, specifically adding students who are placed outside of the home through a tribal court proceeding and removing juvenile probation youth that have 602 status without placement orders.
+16)Foster Youth Education Rights Mailer: This action has not been completed due to changes in education code, mid-year, regarding the definition of foster youth status, specifically adding students who are placed outside of the home through a tribal court proceeding and removing juvenile probation youth that have 602 status without placement orders.
 After meeting with CWS, we found that they have an ongoing plan to train caregivers of foster youth education rights and also distribute education rights literature to all foster youth.
-Action 18)HCOE FYSCO Program Guide: Due to concerns of distributing printable materials during the pandemic, we will be working on digital materials and will be distributing electronically to all program partners.
+17) We have moved our monthly newsletter from monthly to quarterly so that we would not inundate or partners with information for the sake of sending out a newsletter monthly and we were challenged with completing it monthly due to being down a staff member since the mid-year.